adelphi-ed-tech/au-courses/courses/school-networks.md

 Week 3: Users, Groups, Files, & Permissions
 -------------------------------------------
+As you're working on finishing up your first RPI project, we'll take a deeper look at how permissions and security works on RPI and in linux/unix operating systems generally.
+We'll work to understand security principles of least privileges and learn the basic linux commands for configuring permissions.

 **Watch & Read:**

 **To Do:**

+- finish Project 1 by the end of the week

 Week 4: Networks
 ----------------
+How does the internet work?
+What happens after you hit enter on a search term on [Duck Duck Go](https://duckduckgo.com/spread)?
+How does Spotify get music to your phone to your wireless earbuds?
+A deeper understanding of different networking hardware, software, and protocols will help us better understand the networked software we're installing, configuring, and troubleshooting.

 **Watch & Read:**